datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-You would go up to Format on the menu and then Conditional Formatting.
+You would go up to Format on the menu and then select Conditional Formatting from there.

 ---